 Power brake assist is supplied by a vacuum operated, dual diaphragm power brake booster.
 The master cylinder used for all applications has an aluminum body and nylon reservoir with single filler cap.

 A combination valve is used for all applications.
-The valve contains a pressure differential switch and rear brake proportioning valve.
+The valve contains a pressure differential switch and a fixed rate rear brake proportioning valve.